LeBron and the Cavs survive Round 1, win Game 7 over Pacers

 James went back to the locker room before the end of the third quarter was was reportedly diagnosed with cramps, but came back in the fourth to play some important minutes for his team down the stretch.

-The Cavaliers were also helped out by their role players as forward Kevin Love had his biggest game of the series, scoring 14 points along with six rebounds.
-Center Tristian Thompson also had a big game, scoring 15 points and adding ten rebounds for a double double.
+Cavaliers forward Kevin Love had his biggest game of the series, scoring 14 points along with six rebounds.
+Cleveland also received help from its role players.
+Center Tristian Thompson had a big game, scoring 15 points and adding ten rebounds for a double double.

 The Pacers were led by their star Victor Oladipo, who scored 30 in the game, but it was not enough.With the win, LeBron James improved his record in the first round to 13-0 in his career.